 This Environmental Assessment (EA) has been prepared in accordance with regulations issued by the Council on Environmental Quality (CEQ), 32 Code of Federal Regulations (CFR) Part 989, and the Department of the Air Force (DAF) Environmental Impact Analysis Process (EIAP) to evaluate potential environmental impacts associated with the proposed aerial application of pesticides for mosquito and invasive plant species, primarily common reed (Phragmites australis) control at Joint Base Langley - Eustis (JBLE) (which consists of Langley Air Force Base [JBLE - Langley] and Fort Eustis [JBLE - Eustis]), Virginia.
 Throughout this EA, the term "pesticide" means (1) any substance or mixture of substances intended for preventing, destroying, repelling, or mitigating any pest, (2) any substance or mixture of substances intended for use as a plant regulator, defoliant, or desiccant, and (3) any nitrogen stabilizer (Federal Insecticide, Fungicide, and Rodenticide Act [FIFRA; 7 United States Code [USC] 136-136y]) and by this definition includes both insecticides and herbicides.
+This EA is intended to be used until 1) there is a major change in the language or agreement between agencies involved, 2) there is a substantial change in associated pesticides, and/or 3) there is a change to any species of concern.

 In accordance with CEQ Regulations for Implementing the Procedural Provisions of the National Environmental Policy Act (NEPA) (40 CFR Parts 1500-1508, Section 1502.13), this section specifies the purpose and need for the proposed aerial application of pesticide.